Quantum channels and memory effects: From Memoryless to Memory Quantum Channels

-The mapping (\ref{eqn:markov_channel_alternative}) is SI (see Sec.\ \ref{sec:nonant}) since modifying the input state of previous (or subsequent) channels uses do not have any effect on the output states of the carriers that follow (or preceed).
-A unitary dilation of the form (\ref{eqn:memory_model_1}) can be obtained by identifying the initial state $\omega_M$ of the memory $M$ with the pure vector $\sum_i \sqrt{p^{(1)}_i}|i\rangle_M$, and by taking the unitary $U_{q_j Me_j}$ in such a way that for all vectors $|\psi\rangle_{q_j}$ of the $j$-th carriers one has
+The mapping (\ref{eqn:markov_channel_alternative}) is SI (see Sec.\ \ref{sec:nonant}) since modifying the input state of previous (or subsequent) channel uses does not have any effect on the output states of the carriers that follow (or preceed).
+A unitary dilation of the form (\ref{eqn:memory_model_1}) can be obtained by identifying the initial state $\omega_M$ of the memory $M$ with the vector $\sum_i \sqrt{p^{(1)}_i}|i\rangle_M$, and by taking the unitary $U_{q_j Me_j}$ in such a way that for all vectors $|\psi\rangle_{q_j}$ of the $j$-th carriers one has

 and

 for $j \geq 2$ (in the above expressions $\{ K_{q_j}^{(i)}(\ell)\}_\ell$ is a set of Kraus operators for $\Phi_{q_j}^{(i)}$, $|\psi, i , \phi_{i',\ell}\rangle$ stands for the state $|\psi\rangle_{q_j} |i\rangle_{M} |\phi_{i',\ell } \rangle_{e_j}$, while $\{ |i\rangle_M\}_k$ and $\{ |\phi_{i,\ell}\rangle_{e_j}\}_{i,\ell}$ are orthonormal basis for the memory systems $M$ and $e_j$ respectively).